jbromley94/Back-end-NC-NEWS/README.md

 Hello,
 You have made it to the README for my app - [jb-northcoder-news](https://jb-northcoder-news.herokuapp.com/).
-This API traverses the API through inputted routes.
+This API traverses through inputted routes.
 The API is responsive in that for incorrect input you shall be met with an error message which not only informs you of an error having occurred but also why, and how to rectify the issue.

 ### Installing